Julia Kintner, Children's book Author on Influential Women

 About Julia

 Julia Kintner is a self-published children’s book author and writer based in Trenton, New Jersey, known for creating cozy, heartfelt stories that explore courage, comfort, big emotions, and the small magical moments that help children feel safe and understood.
-She published her first children’s book, The Night We Felt Brave, in late May and has since published a second book, The Day the Butterflies Landed, while currently working on a third title.
+She published her first children’s book, The Night We Felt Brave, in late May and has since published a second book, The Day the Butterflies Landed, and her third book The Day We Made Our Own Sunshine.
 Her storytelling is inspired by her own experiences with bipolar disorder and anxiety, allowing her to create compassionate stories that support children facing fears, worries, and emotional challenges.
 Before becoming an author, Julia worked as an administrative assistant while continuing to write poetry and creative pieces.
 Her passion for storytelling eventually led her to self-publishing children’s books focused on helping “little hearts” feel seen, soothed, and brave.
 Through relatable characters, gentle themes, and inspiration from everyday moments—including her beloved dogs Chicky and Gigi—Julia creates stories designed to bring comfort and connection to young readers and their families.
 Julia’s work has received recognition through the Golden Wizard Award in the UK for her second book, The Day the Butterflies Landed.
 She holds a high school diploma and a certification in medical billing and coding.
 Beyond writing, she enjoys poetry, vintage storytelling, quiet magical moments, and spending time with her husband and pups.
+She recently started a podcast called the porch witch where she discusses her books, mental heath, and day to day experiences.
 Her mission as an author is to encourage children to embrace their emotions, find courage during difficult moments, and feel supported through the power of storytelling.

 Her Interview